 To the uninitiated, being an author seems like such an odd job.
-In the first instance, how do they sit down and conjure up places, people and plot together, to create a story worth telling?
+In the first instance, how do they create a story worth telling?

-Most authors will tell you that their books were inspired (usually) by mundane events in their everyday life.
+Most authors will tell you that their books are usually inspired by mundane events in their everyday life.

 Here are some real-life examples: